mritunjaysharma394/vowpal-wiki/Feature-Hashing-and-Extraction.md

 ### Collision avoidance technique

 As a result of the `--hash strings` default behavior, collisions can be avoided by pre-mapping your original features into natural numbers using a precomputed dictionary to map all feature names to unique numbers.

+### Ensuring the hash is large enough

+The hash table, by default, can hold 2^18 or 262144 entries.
+For many problems this is plenty but in some cases, more space is needed to avoid collisions.
+To count unique features after hashing, add the parameter --readable_model <fname> then use wc -l <fname>.
+The value of the -b parameter should be set to the nearest power of two.